 Before a Crown Court hearing takes place, the defendant must appear at least once in a Magistrates’ Court, where the charge is read out.
-If the charge is an ‘either way’ offence and is to be heard in the Crown Court the defendant may appear twice in the Magistrates’ Court before the case moves to the Crown Court.
+If the charge is an ‘either way’ offence and is to be heard in the Crown Court the defendant will usually appear once in the Magistrates’ Court before the case moves to the Crown Court.
 Sometimes, it is decided that a case can be heard entirely in the Magistrates’ Court.
 Sometimes, a case is heard in the Magistrates' Court but sentencing takes place in the Crown Court.

 A first hearing at Crown Court should take place about four weeks after the Magistrate's Court appearance if the defendant has pleaded not guilty.
-If the defendant has pleaded guilty to an 'either way' offence (see above) in the Magistrate's Court, the sentencing hearing in the Crown Court should take place after about three weeks.
+If the defendant has pleaded guilty to an 'either way' offence in the Magistrate's Court, the sentencing hearing in the Crown Court should take place after about three weeks.

 At the first Crown Court hearing, the defendant usually says whether they are pleading guilty or not guilty.
 However, sometimes the judge will set a date for this to happen at a second hearing.

-At a Crown Court trial the evidence for the prosecution is presented by a barrister or crown advocate.
+At a Crown Court trial, the evidence for the prosecution is presented by a barrister or crown advocate.
 Barristers and crown advocates are lawyers who specialise in presenting cases in court.
 A barrister usually speaks for the defendant.

 The lawyers present evidence to the judge and jury to support their cases.
 Photos, videos and diagrams may be shown to the jury.
 The lawyers may read statements from witnesses and call witnesses to give evidence in court, such as police crash investigation officers and eye witnesses.

 The lawyers representing either side, and the judge, can ask any witness questions.
 The defendant can choose not to give evidence.